Skip to main content

 Installation

-The reVISit project is open-source – meaning anyone can see the entire codebase.
+ReVISit project is open-source – meaning anyone can see the entire codebase.
 Most of the work that is done to create a new study is done by making changes to this codebase.

 For most users, the best place to start is the template repository (first option below).
-If you want all demos and tighter upstream parity, or are considering contributing to revisit, we recommend you fork the repository instead.
+If you want all demos and tighter upstream parity, or are considering contributing to reVISit, we recommend you fork the repository instead.

 Navigate to the template repository, and click the "Use this template" button.
 This will create a new repository in your GitHub account with the same files as the template repository, based on the latest stable release of reVISit.